Sarti, Chalkidiki

-Sarti (Σάρτη, Sárti) is a village in the Sithonia municipality on the Sithonia peninsula, Greece.
-It had a population of 1,054 in the census of 2021.
+Sarti (Σάρτη, Sárti) is a village in the municipality of Sithonia, on the Sithonia peninsula in Chalkidiki, Greece.
+According to the 2021 Greek census, it had a population of 1,054.

-The name comes from the nearby Ancient Greek settlement of Sarta but the current village was settled after 1923 by Greek refugees from the island of Afissia (now Avsa off the coast of Anatolia) after the Greco-Turkish War and population exchange.
+The name derives from the nearby ancient settlement of Sarta.
+The modern village was established after 1922 by Greek refugees from the island of Afissia (present-day Avşa Island off the coast of Anatolia) following the Greco-Turkish War and the subsequent population exchange between Greece and Turkey.